##Loading the image

 Image::useImageDriver(ImageDriver::Gd)->loadFile(string $pathToImage);

 It's also possible to pass an implementation of ImageDriver directly.
-Build your own driver from scatch, or extend one of the provided drivers (ImagickDriver or GdDriver).
+Build your own driver from scratch, or extend one of the provided drivers (ImagickDriver, GdDriver, or VipsDriver).

 use Spatie\Image\Image;